About AFT Nurses and Health Professionals

-AFT Nurses and Health Professionals’13-member program and policy council, as well as its 17-member registered nurses program and policy council, help guide the division’s work on healthcare workforce and policy issues, and also assist in development of divisional priorities and program activities.
+The AFT Nurses and Health Professionals program and policy council and our Registered Nurses program and policy council help guide the division’s work on healthcare workforce and policy issues, and also assist in the development of divisional priorities and program activities.

-Fore more information, contact Jeanne Otersen, acting director of AFT Nurses and Health Professionals, firstname.lastname@example.org.
+For more information, contact Kelly Nedrow, senior director of AFT Health Issues, at firstname.lastname@example.org.